sgmurphy/wordpress-plugins/featured-image-from-url/readme.txt

 == Upgrade Notice ==

-= 4.8.6 =
+= 4.8.7 =
-* Fix: metadata operations were much slower than expected; Fix: WordPress native lazy load was causing performance issues.
+* Enhancement: Debug Mode (when enabled, database entries related to images can be inspected by support); Fix: Hide Featured Media (not working); Fix: menu settings not working due wrong REST route.